 Inquiry Academy is designed to provide elementary and middle school teachers with authentic inquiry experiences, ranging from closely guided to fully open inquiry techniques.
 During the intensive four-day summer workshop, you will have the opportunity to discuss, reflect, and practice with your inquiry cohort as you prepare to integrate inquiry in your classroom.
-You will begin the online portion of the class with a webinar, during the following six weeks you will be completing online coursework where you will be asked to bring inquiry into your classroom, while receiving guidance, practice and support from your Museum instructor.
-The course culminates with a one day workshop focusing on planning for further Inquiry in your classroom.
+You will begin the online portion of the class with a webinar.
+During the following six weeks, you will complete online coursework where you will be asked to bring inquiry into your classroom and receive guidance, practice, and support from your Museum instructor.
+The course culminates with a one-day workshop focusing on planning for further inquiry in your classroom.

 You must complete all assignments during the six-week online course, including the weekly assignments related to a specific topic and the weekly forum discussions with your fellow participants.